josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/installation-and-setup/02_bchn-setup.md

 ## Run Bitcoin Cash Node

-Now that we've extracted the Bitcoin Cash Node package, let's run the software and start downloading the transactions within the blockchain to your node.
+Now that we've extracted the Bitcoin Cash Node package, let's run the software and start downloading the blockchain transactions to our node.

 > **Note:** Downloading all the transactions in the blockchain will take a while.
 You may want to start the Bitcoin Cash Node software a couple hours before going to bed, as you may experience a slow Internet connection.

 To start the Bitcoin Cash Node software, run the following command in **Terminal**.
-Be sure to replace **<version-number-downloaded>** with the version number that matches the package you downloaded.
+Be sure to replace **<version-number-downloaded>** with the version number that matches the package we downloaded.

 `sudo bitcoin-cash-node-<version-number-downloaded>/bin/bitcoin-qt`

 The Bitcoin Cash Node software then prompts us to specify where to download the blockchain transactions to.

-Select **Use a custom data directory**, and click the **three dots** to choose a directory.
+Under **Use a custom data directory**, click the **three dots** to choose a directory.

 ![Bitcoin Cash Node welcome screen](https://github.com/josh-wong/bitcoin-cash-node-on-raspberry-pi/blob/main/docs/assets/screenshots/bitcoin_cash_node_welcome_screen.png?raw=true)